TomoroCarpender/Cyber-Projects/Tomoro-Carpender-README.md

 - Filebeat
 - Microbeat

-The two beat will monitor and collect data such time of activity place activity originated from further I can get the host name and host id.  it will give me process name the PID id.
+The two beats will monitor and collect data such time of activity, place activity originated, host name, and host id.
+It will also give me process name the process id so the viewer can invetigate the traffic and what is being done more fully.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: